-It’s time to let your inner actor out with Theater Games.
+It’s time to let your inner actor out with Theatre Games.
 Through a variety of creative dramatic exercises, we will explore gross and fine motor skills, problem solving, listening and speaking skills, following directions, and building confidence.
-Theater games takes place Thursdays at 1:30 p.m.
+Theatre games takes place Thursdays at 1:30 p.m.

 The Museum’s Tinkering Tuesday program encourages children to do what they do best – let their curiosity take over!
 Explore the world of engineering by building machines and creating processes, and then explore what happens when you make changes or do things differently.
 Programming takes place approximately every other Tuesday from 2:30 – 3:30 p.m. on the Museum’s STEAM Cart at announced locations in the Museum exhibits.
 Photo courtesy of Anixter